 Facial photos taken by Dr. Koen or her staff.

 The first step in making a model of your teeth.
 You bite into a tray filled with a soft rubbery material.
 That material hardens to a stiff, rubbery consistency producing a mold of your teeth.

-Two-phase orthodontic treatment is an alternative to a single phase treatment with full braces, which normally comes once the eruption of all permanent teeth has occurred.
+Two-phase orthodontic treatment is an alternative to a single-phase treatment with full braces, which normally occurs once the eruption of all permanent teeth has occurred.
 Although interceptive orthodontic treatment does not eliminate the need for full braces during adolescence, its advantages include the following: